 Employees are insured against long-term inability to work under the Law Work and Income according to Capacity (WIA).
 WIA is not available to the self-employed.
 Self-employed people are responsible for their own turnover and profit, including any loss of income due to sickness or incapacity for work.
 They can insure themselves privately against this, but they are not required to.

 Unemployment Benefit (Werkloosheidswet-uitkering, WW) is an insurance-funded payment for those who lose their job.
 You are entitled to a minimum of three months unemployment benefit if you are involuntarily unemployed and pay social security contributions.
 You must have worked at least 26 of the past 36 weeks to qualify.
-You are not entitled to unemployment benefit if you are self-employed or a freelancer or if you, being a a performing artist, play only at weddings and parties.
+You are not entitled to unemployment benefit if you are self-employed or if you, being a a performing artist, play only at weddings and parties.

 If you are in employment you will probably build up a compulsory pension depending on the Collective Labour Agreement (CAO).
 If you are self-employed, you must make your own pension arrangements, otherwise upon reaching pensionable age you will only be entitled to the Old Age Pension (AOW).